Razpines/razpines.github.io/_posts/2025-12-17-reels-factory.md

 ## Architecture

 Each stage produces artifacts the next stage consumes.
-When something breaks—and it will—you can inspect the output and rerun just that piece.
+When something breaks (and it will), you can inspect the output and rerun just that piece.

 ```
-scrape → rewrite → tts+captions → render → publish
+scrape -> rewrite -> tts+captions -> render -> publish
 ```

 Why this matters: scraping hits rate limits.
 Rewriting produces garbage.
 TTS chokes on edge cases.
 FFmpeg will ruin your day over a missing codec.